Israel and the Occupied Palestinian Territory

 Risk Level: Current Crisis

-Israeli forces have perpetrated likely atrocity crimes in Gaza and the Occupied West Bank, including possible war crimes, crimes against humanity, ethnic cleansing and genocide.
+Israeli forces have perpetrated atrocity crimes in Gaza and the Occupied West Bank, including possible war crimes, crimes against humanity, ethnic cleansing and genocide.
 Hamas and other Palestinian armed groups have also perpetrated likely atrocity crimes.

 BACKGROUND: